cbernt/GreenDanubeCloud_InDectSys/README.md

          - Website references to external urls
          - Normality has to be determined for each and every site
-    - DNS rating (block everything to and from known bad urls) o	Regular Expression (Signature) o	URL Sanitization o	External target script -> file download, o	CSS (style) detection for hidden content (size, zero, ….) o	Cookie access (???
+    - DNS rating (block everything to and from known bad urls)
+    - Regular Expression (Signature)
+    - URL Sanitization
+    - External target script -> file download,
+    - CSS (style) detection for hidden content (size, zero, ….)
+    - Cookie access (???
 Which script accesses the cookie, may be hard the injected code is allowed to execute inside the browser’s domain sandbox)

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]